 If you are an international student applicant with foreign qualifications, you will need to go to the Studienkolleg Konstanz first.
 This also applies for applicants from EU countries.
 In the state of Baden-Württemberg, the Studienkolleg Konstanz

 is the central information and advice point for international student applicants.
 There you can get the necessary application for admission as well as information on applying for and financing your course.
-If necessary, there you can also visit a Studienkolleg to gain a German single year higher education entrance qualification, which will prepare you for the assessment test.
+If necessary, you can also visit a Studienkolleg to gain a German single year higher education entrance qualification, which will prepare you for the assessment test.
 As soon as the prerequisites have been met through the Studienkolleg Konstanz, you can make your application to the Ulm University of Applied Sciences.
-Applications for the summer semester can be made until January 15 of the relevant year, applications for the winter semester can be made until July 15.
+Applications for the summer semester can be made until January 15 of the relevant year, applications for the winter semester can be made until July 15 (Please note: the English taught Computer Science Bachelor program has different application deadlines, please look at the Student Service Center's web-page)..

 Are you a Chinese potential student?
 Then you must send your documents to the Akademischen Prüfstelle des Kulturreferates der Deutschen Botschaft Peking (APS) first, at the following address: